ChirpyMisha/FC-Percentage/README.md

     - Enable the "Ignore Multiplier Ramp-up" setting.
     - Play and finish any song.
     - The score should be around 7000 too high (on maps with more than 15 blocks)
   - Bug status: Cause found.
-Fix will liley be applied in the next update.
+Fix will likeley be applied in the next update.

 Ideas for Future Features:
 - Counter: Add setting to show FC Score